Select the tab

 "type": "string",

-"description": "How long did it take to respond to the incident.",
+"description": "How long it took to respond to the incident.",

 "readOnly": true